Consumption Stimulus with Digital Coupons: Heterogeneity and Policy Design: Introduction

+We contribute to this literature by moving beyond average effects to uncover substantial heterogeneity in consumption responses.
+We analyze both demand- and supply-side drivers of this heterogeneity, and show how it leads to unequal impacts on local businesses and shapes the potential for targeting.
+Methodologically, we depart from traditional interaction-based approaches to heterogeneity and join a growing literature applying machine learning methods to estimate heterogeneous treatment effects and inform policy design \citep[e.g.,][]{Hino2018,Davis2020,Britto2022,Johnson2023}.

-Finally, our paper joins a literature documenting violations of fungibility in consumption choices, such as in response to in-kind transfers \citep{Hastings2018}, prepaid cards \citep{Boehm2025}, gift cards \citep{Reinholtz2015}, and online grocery coupons \citep{Milkman2009}.
-Of particular relevance, \citet{Boehm2025} show that behavioral responses can be highly sensitive to stimulus program design: prepaid cards with a three-week expiration generated a one-month MPC of 0.61, compared to 0.23 for cash-like cards.
-Our study extends this literature by providing evidence of consumers treating digital coupons as nonfungible budgets, with consumption responses likely amplified by the salience of minimum spending thresholds and short expiration windows.
+Our paper also speaks to a literature documenting violations of fungibility in consumption, as evidenced by responses to tax refunds, in-kind transfers, gift cards, and online coupons \citep{Milkman2009,Reinholtz2015,Hastings2018,Baugh2021}.
+Of particular relevance, \citet{Boehm2025} show that prepaid cards with short expiration windows yield substantially higher short-run MPCs than cash.
+Our findings document patterns consistent with consumers treating digital coupons as partly nonfungible windfall budgets, with their consumption responses likely amplified by the salience of minimum spending thresholds and expiration constraints.

-The rest of this paper is organized as follows.
-Section \ref{sec:bg-data} provides background on the digital coupon event and describes the data.
-Section \ref{sec:model} outlines our empirical approaches to estimating treatment effects and capturing heterogeneity.
-Section \ref{sec:result} presents main results.
-Section \ref{sec:welfare} examines the distribution of business revenue gains and evaluates the program’s welfare impact.
-Section \ref{sec:policy} explores counterfactual policies, and Section \ref{sec:discussion} concludes.
+The rest of the paper is organized as follows.
+Section \ref{sec:bg-data} provides background on the digital coupon program and describes the data.
+Section \ref{sec:model} outlines our empirical approach to estimating treatment effects and capturing heterogeneity.
+Section \ref{sec:result} presents the main results.
+Section \ref{sec:policy} examines distributional consequences and counterfactual targeting policies.
+Section \ref{sec:discussion} concludes.
+References to sections, figures, and tables prefixed by OA refer to the Online Appendix.